mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],cue_default
                    [SamplerN],cue_default

-   In CDJ mode, when playing, returns to the cue point & pauses.
+   In :term:`CDJ` mode, when playing, returns to the :term:`cue point` and pauses.
 If stopped, sets a cue point at the current location.
 If stopped and at a cue point, plays from that point until released (set to 0.)

    :range: binary
-   :feedback: CUE button
+   :feedback: :guilabel:`Cue` button

 .. mixxx:control:: [ChannelN],cue_gotoandplay
                    [PreviewDeckN],cue_gotoandplay
                    [SamplerN],cue_gotoandplay

-   If the Cue point is set, seeks the player to it and starts playback.
+   If the :term:`cue point` is set, seeks the player to it and starts playback.

    :range: binary
    :feedback: Player may change position and start playing.